The Spiritual Significance of Eating: Do Not Eat Without Joy

 Jesus put food in its proper perspective

-While Jesus did not specially say what not to eat, He did however allow the disciples to eat whole grain ears of corn.
+While Jesus did not specially say what not to eat.
+However, he did allow the disciples to eat whole ears of corn.
 (Matthew 12:1) He did speak about keeping food in its proper perspective. "'Therefore I tell you, do not worry about your life, what you will eat or about your body."
 (Luke 12:22)

 - The Spiritual Significance of Eating: A Way to Bond With Others